the-concurrent-schemer/scm/README.md

 Scheme.</p>
 <p>Erlang is a programming language used to build massively scalable,
 soft, real-time systems with requirements on high availability.
-Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance.
-Erlang is designed at the Ericsson Computer Science Laborary and is maintained as an open-source project and community.</p>
+Erlang's run-time system has built-in support for concurrency, distribution and fault tolerance.
+Erlang is designed at the Ericsson Computer Science Laboratory and is maintained as an open-source project and community.</p>
 <p>The default language is Scheme R7RS.
 The default virtual machine is
 Erlang/OTP R16B or higher.</p>
 <p>For further information, see